Looking for fun things to do in Toowoomba today?

 Discover some of Toowoomba’s history along one of several walks that take you past well-preserved architectural gems dating back to the beginning of the 1800s.
 There are several walks to choose from – the shortest is about 30 minutes, while others range from 45 to 90 minutes.

-The routes can all be found and followed on the Toowoomba Region website, or grab your free brochures from the Tourist information centre.
+The routes can all be found and followed on the Toowoomba Region website, or grab your free brochures from the tourist information centre.
 The walks will take you to many of the other attractions here on our list so you can make a real day of it if you wish.

 Website: Toowoomba Historic Walks